How to copy data to aws

 - From any folder, run

-to recursively view its contents in the analogous bucket(s) on S3.
+lss3to recursively view its contents in the analogous bucket(s) on S3.

 Delete data¶